Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 Torch Distributed Elastic
 -------------------------
 Lightning supports the use of Torch Distributed Elastic to enable fault-tolerant and elastic distributed job scheduling.
-To use it, specify the 'ddp' or 'ddp2' backend and the number of gpus you want to use in the trainer.
+To use it, specify the 'ddp' or 'ddp2' backend and the number of GPUs you want to use in the trainer.

 .. code-block:: python